attempering/at-engine/doc/cfg-options.md

 ### II.C.
 Overall temperature distribution

-In the program, the overall temperature distribution is characterized by two factors, `f` and `w`
+In the program, the overall temperature distribution density is given by the product of two factors, `f` and `w`

 `rho(beta) d beta = f(beta) w(beta) d beta`